Numeric Functions

 Examples

-1. Format a static number as currency.
+1. Format a number as currency with thousands separators:

 FormatNumber(1234567.89, "$###,###,###.00")